 With the rise of the MeToo movement, women and men alike have come out with stories of sexual abuse against their perpetrators.
-Their stories sometimes absent of violence reveals how the accused groomed them into doing things that they didn’t want to do.
+Their stories usually absent of violence reveals how the accused groomed them into doing things that they didn’t want to do.
 Some have accused Bill Cosby of using drugs, to knock them out first, before having sex with them, and others have accused the likes of Kevin Spacey, Harvey Weinstein and R.Kelly of committing heinous sexual crimes against them.

 Image courtesy of Rollingstone.com Pictured above: Wade Robson, Dan Reed & James Safechuck

-The two people, who came out (now adult men); Wade Robson, and James Safechuck, shared their graphic and heart-wrenching story in a documentary, on HBO titled—Leaving Neverland.
+The two people, who came out (now adult men); Wade Robson, and James Safechuck, shared their graphic and heart-wrenching story in a documentary, that can be only seen on HBO titled—Leaving Neverland.
 In the documentary directed by Dan Reed, they reveal how they first met the superstar, and when the alleged abuse began.
 Michael has been known to hang out with children, especially little boys because he loved being around them.
 But in 1993 when the first allegation against him was made public, he had to call on his little friends to come to his defense.

 Wade and James were around the same age when they testified in favor of Michael Jackson, revealing that he never touched them inappropriately.
 Now both men revealed, that the singer had sex with them, multiple times, on different occasions, throughout many years.
 Wade Robson disclosed that his abuse lasted from age seven to fourteen.
-As I watched this documentary, my heart broke for the men, as they showed footage of them as boys with the singer, I felt as if it were those boys sharing their story.
+As I watched this documentary, my heart broke for the men, as they showed footage of them as little boys with the singer, I felt as if it were those little boys sharing their story.